Firestorm, the Nuclear Man: Cold Fusion, Chapter 6: Gambit of the Getaway Mastermind

 “I don’t understand,” blurted Moran.
 “What the hell happened?”

 “You lost,” said Firestorm calmly.
 He bent down to examine Firebrand.
 “Just unconscious — and a good thing for you.”
 He transformed the air around her into pure oxygen to speed her return to consciousness, then straightened.
-“OK, Moran, it’s the end of the road.”
+“Okay, Moran, it’s the end of the road.”
 He took a step toward the Getaway Mastermind.

 “Not so fast!” said Moran, lurching back.
 Despite the weight of the irons, he somehow managed to twist a large ring on the middle finger of his right hand.
 “Nobody’s sending me back to jail, you fire-headed freak!”